jclaxton/workflow/README.md

 ## Overview

-In this exercise, you will build pages for the "workflow" application.
+In this exercise, you will build pages for a "workflow" application.
 Workflow serves a similar purpose to ticketing systems like Jira, but it's fully integrated with a broader application.
 So tools used to work on a given ticket can be accessed on the same pages used to track them.

 Workflow tracks multistep, collaborative processes.
 At each step in the process, the item is assigned to a specific person.
 The assignee can use other tools within the application to work on that item and push it onto the next step.
 This example uses timesheet tracking: employees record and submit their timesheets, which then need to be reviewed by their supervisor.
 The focus of this exercise is to build two (mostly static) pages that display a set of tickets in different ways.